-Martin Brown, chief executive officer of business advisors Elephants Child, has 20 years’ experience in business development across a wide range of industry sectors.
+Martin Brown, chief executive officer of business advisors Elephants Child, has more than 20 years’ experience in business development across a wide range of industry sectors.
 He says: “The growth and retention of existing clients, through proactive management, is rich in opportunity, low in risk and in cost."

 An existing client will often be unaware of other products and services you offer, he says, providing the opportunity for growth.
 Risk is low because your business already has the client won over and has established points of contact.
 "Therefore, another piece of business becomes relatively quick, simple and easy to process."